 “I kept asking ‘why should I have to speak to someone else?’
-I just want to forget about it and hopefully it will go away.
+I just want to forget about it, hoping it would go away.
 But it just gets worse, so you need to talk,” he says.

 When asked about the prevalence of mental health issues among people with disability, Michael believes having spoken with other people with disabilities, it is a real issue.

 “I have liaised with a number of disability organisations in the past and have spoken to their members and a lot of them are going through depression and anxiety.”

 He says sometimes people feel it’s their fault and find themselves asking ‘why me?’

 “It’s so important to talk about it, or write it in a journal, it’s all about getting it off your chest,” he stresses.

 Alongside the difficulty of speaking out, there is a high level of stigma around mental health that needs to be broken.

 “It really makes a person going through that situation feel isolated and alone so people around them need to gain a better understanding of what they are going through,” Michael says.